thechunknetwork/mc-status-viewer/README.md

 Post feedback or suggestions here!
 Keep in mind that I'm a noob at Python and Javascript (I literally learned JS today), so any code quality feedback would be awesome.

-Here's the CPU/mem usage you';ll be looking at (pinging way too many servers, running for an hour):
+Here's the CPU/mem usage you'll be looking at (pinging way too many servers, running for an hour):

 ![](http://i.imgur.com/scyRmnM.png)